kylecorry31/Trail-Sense/guides/en-US/guide_tool_beacons.txt

 You can disable this beacon in Settings > Paths > 'Last signal beacon'.

+You can also choose to navigate to the nearest cell signal by clicking the menu button at the top-right of the beacon list and selecting 'Navigate to nearest cell signal'.
+This will start navigation to the nearest recorded location that has a cell signal.

 ## Quick Action
 You can enable the Create Beacon quick action in the settings for the desired tab.